ckeditor/ckeditor5/docs/getting-started/quick-start.md

 ## Installing CKEditor&nbsp;5 from a file

-If you don't want to build your project using npm, and you cannot rely on the CDN delivery, you can download CKEditor 5 with all its plugins.
+If you do not want to build your project using npm, and you cannot rely on the CDN delivery, you can simply download CKEditor&nbsp;5 with all its plugins.

-1. <a href="https://cdn.ckeditor.com/ckeditor5/{@var ckeditor5-version}/zip/ckeditor5-{@var ckeditor5-version}.zip" download>Download the ZIP file with the latest CKEditor 5 distribution.</a>
+1. <a href="https://cdn.ckeditor.com/ckeditor5/{@var ckeditor5-version}/zip/ckeditor5-{@var ckeditor5-version}.zip">Download the .zip file with the latest CKEditor&nbsp;5 distribution.</a>
 2. Extract the .zip file into a dedicated directory inside your project.
-It is recommended to include the editor version in the directory name to ensure proper cache invalidation once a new version of CKEditor 5 is installed.
+It is recommended to include the editor version in the directory name to ensure proper cache invalidation once a new version of CKEditor&nbsp;5 is installed.

-Included files:
+Files included in the .zip archive:

-* `index.html`: a sample with a working editor.
+* `index.html` &ndash; A sample with working editor.
-* `ckeditor5/ckeditor5.js` – The ready-to-use editor ESM bundle, containing the editor and all plugins.
+* `ckeditor5/ckeditor5.js` &ndash; The ready-to-use editor ESM bundle, containing the editor and all plugins.
 [Recommended build]
-* `ckeditor5/ckeditor.js.map` – The source map for the editor ESM bundle.
+* `ckeditor5/ckeditor.js.map` &ndash; The source map for the editor ESM bundle.
-* `ckeditor5/ckeditor5.umd.js` – The ready-to-use editor UMD bundle, containing the editor and all plugins.
+* `ckeditor5/ckeditor5.umd.js` &ndash; The ready-to-use editor UMD bundle, containing the editor and all plugins.
 [Secondary build]
-* `ckeditor5/ckeditor5.umd.js.map` – The source map for the editor UMD bundle.
+* `ckeditor5/ckeditor5.umd.js.map` &ndash; The source map for the editor UMD bundle.
-* `ckeditor5/*.css` – The style sheets for the editor, use `ckeditor5.css` in most cases, {@link getting-started/setup/css read more about other files}.
+* `ckeditor5/*.css` &ndash; The style sheets for the editor.
+You will use `ckeditor5.css` in most cases.
+Read about other files in the {@link getting-started/setup/css Editor and content styles} guide.
-* `translations/` – The editor UI translations (see {@link getting-started/setup/ui-language Setting the UI language}).
+* `translations/` &ndash; The editor UI translations (see the {@link getting-started/setup/ui-language Setting the UI language} guide).
-* `README.md` and `LICENSE.md`.
+* The `README.md` and `LICENSE.md` files.

 ## Installing premium features